 In addition to the critical power issue, comes the memory wall.
 Today limitation is not coming from the pure processing power of systems but more from the capacity to bring data to the computing nodes within a reasonable power budget.
 As the memory dictates the size of the problem that can be solved, the need to scale the application to the computing power requires a huge improvement in memory access time and this issue gets worse due to the fact that memory access time (typically a doubling of the bandwidth every 3 years) is lagging behind the progress made in CPU cycle time.
 Furthermore, the system memory challenge is only part of a broader Data Movement challenge which requires significant progress in the data access/storage hierarchy from registers, main memory (e.g. progress of NVM technology, such as the Intel's 3D-xpoint, etc.), to external mass storage devices (e.g. progress in 3D-nand flash, SCM derived from NVM, etc.).
 In a modern system, the major part of the energy is dissipated in moving data from one place to another: computing in memory, or decreasing the communication cost between the storage and where the data are processed, is crucial.
 Another important point is the emerging of new memory technologies (PCM, CBRAM, MRAM, ReRAM, ...) with access performances that are much better than standard flash memories but not yet at the level of DDR.
-This allows new application partitioning between volatile and non-volatile memory and more generally a complete review of the system memory hierarchy.
-This is very important especially regarding energy-saving policies.
+This allows new application partitioning between volatile and nonvolatile memory and more generally a complete review of the system memory hierarchy.
+This is very important especially regarding energysaving policies.
 One of the main interests is the capacity to change from one operating point to another very rapidly, in any case much faster than saving an execution context from DDR to Flash as is the case today.
 This opens a path to very aggressive energy-saving policies as both the latency and the switch from one mode to another can be extremely short.
 As a consequence, it drives needs in the Application frameworks to integrate these new capabilities in order to give application developers the capacity to use these new features.
-The usage of 64-bit addressing scheme and large (non-volatile) memories could also have a drastic impact on what is one of the bases of most current computing system: the notion of file system.
+The usage of a 64-bit, or even 128bit, addressing scheme and large (non-volatile) memories could also have a drastic impact on what is one of the bases of most current computing system: the notion of file system.
 Objects can be directly addressed and mapped in the memory space.
+The use of the "key data" addressing scheme (for example, in the DAOS 105 file system that will be used in the exaFLOP range computer Aurora) is a first step in this direction.